chef/chef-web-docs/chef_master/source/resource_windows_ad_join.rst

 ``new_hostname``
    **Ruby Type:** String

-  "Specifies a new name for the computer in the new domain."
+   Specifies a new hostname for the computer in the new domain.

    New in Chef Client 14.5.

 ``notifies``
    **Ruby Type:** Symbol, 'Chef::Resource[String]'